luuloi/Meth10X/README.md

-# WGBSX10
+# Meth10X

-* WGBSX10 is a pipeline of parallel alignment whole genome bisulfite sequencing (WGBS) or nucleosome occupancy and DNA methylation (NOMEseq) from fastq files of multi samples (approx. 8-16 samples with more than 20X coverage for each) and generating:
+* Meth10X (old name: WGBSX10) is a pipeline of parallel alignment whole genome bisulfite sequencing (WGBS) or nucleosome occupancy and DNA methylation (NOMEseq) from fastq files of multi samples (approx. 8-16 samples with more than 20X coverage for each) and generating:
   * An HTML report of quality control detail metrics: percent mapped reads, methylation average of CpG and non-CpG, bisulfite conversion rate, CpG islands/shores bias, coverage bias between all sites and CpG sites, percent SNP overlapping with CpG sites, Top 5 SNPs in each sample.
   * A tsv big table of CG/CHH/CHG with filtered/unfiltered SNP
   * SNP calling